ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/buyhpe-notes.md

 ## Overview

-The Buy HPE integration fetches product detail pages, extracts descriptive metadata (title, SKU, canonical URL, image, category), and reports whether the page contained enough information to be considered a success.
-Requests honour the shared timeout/retry budget and rotate between a small pool of desktop/tablet `User-Agent` values while sending `Accept-Language: en-US,en;q=0.9`.
+The Buy HPE integration fetches product detail pages, extracts descriptive metadata (title, SKU, canonical URL, image, category, marketing description, language), and reports whether the page contained enough information to be considered a success.
+After DOM/JSON-LD parsing the HTML snippet is passed through dual ChatGPT/DeepSeek filters that verify the extracted copy against the source markup, emit evidence offsets, and raise manual-check flags when the models disagree.
+Requests honour the shared timeout/retry budget, rotate across more than twenty realistic desktop and mobile `User-Agent` values, pace each attempt with a random 2–4 s delay, and send `Accept-Language: en-US,en;q=0.9` with per-attempt cookie jars.

 ## Fetch behaviour

 - Base URL defaults to `https://buy.hpe.com/` but can be overridden with the `baseUrl` option.
 - Requests are limited to `GET` for public product and search pages.
-- Two retries are attempted for transient failures (`429` or `5xx` responses) with exponential backoff.
+- Two retries are attempted for transient failures (`429` or `5xx` responses) with exponential backoff plus jitter; every attempt is preceded by a random 2–4 s pacing delay to respect rate limits.
-- Each retry uses the next `User-Agent` from the configured pool to reduce the chance of repeated blocks.
+- Each retry pulls the next `User-Agent` from a shuffled pool of desktop/tablet/mobile signatures (20+ entries).
+Status `403`/`429` responses reshuffle the pool and clear cookies before continuing.
+- Cookies set by the origin are isolated per request sequence; blocked attempts start with a fresh jar.
+- Network logs now include `attempt`, `uaId`, and `method` metadata so throttling behaviour can be analysed offline.
 - A timeout can be adjusted through `timeoutMs` (default: 12 seconds).

 ## Parser strategy